ghollies/Rising-Constellation-FAQ/content/en/docs/Contribution guidelines/_index.md

 We use [Hugo](https://gohugo.io/) to format and generate our website and the [Docsy](https://github.com/google/docsy) theme for styling and site structure.
-Hugo is an open-source static site generator that provides us with templates, content organisation in a standard directory structure, and a website generation engine.
+Hugo is an open-source static site generator that provides us with templates, content organization in a standard directory structure, and a website generation engine.
 You write the pages in Markdown (or HTML if you want), and Hugo wraps them up into a website.

 ## Updating a single page